lucylow/Covid_Control/README.md

 shared human and machine creativity and problem-solving, and ultimately a tool for future humanitarian crises.

 Join us in building a collaborative AI for Good ecosystem that fosters innovative, evidence-based decision-making to combat COVID-19 and future emergencies.

+Teams agree that their models (predictors and prescriptors) once submitted to the Competition Sites are deemed open source and can be made available publicly under XPRIZE’s purview for the benefit of the public.

 **Consistency**